DCVLR: Data Curation for Vision Language Reasoning

 • (Free) OpenReview account signup required

-• Each team can submit a maximum of three datasets (1k or 10k tracks) to the leaderboard
+• Each team can submit a maximum of three datasets to the leaderboard

 • Teams must submit datasets for content moderation and filtering (hateful and toxic content, decontamination with test sets, etc.) to compete

-Competition website and starter kit (data, code, baselines) available for download.
+Competition website and starter kit (data, code, baselines) made available.

-Participants can begin submitting their curated datasets for evaluation.
+Participants began submitting their curated datasets for evaluation.

 Results Announced